 “Most Christians are not joyful persons because they are not holy persons, and they are not holy persons because they are not filled with the Holy Spirit, and they are not filled with the Holy Spirit because they are not separated persons.
 The Spirit cannot fill whom He cannot separate, and whom He cannot fill, He cannot make holy, and whom He cannot make holy, He cannot make happy!”(3)

 The Joy of Jesus is not something we can fake.
 It is not happiness that depends on our circumstances or moods but rather the fruit of a Spirit-filled and controlled life.
 Consequently, it does not fluctuate with conditions.
-It is by the Holy Spirit (1) who dwells within us we can have the joy of Jesus in the midst of trials.
-Again, it is the third person of the trinity, God the Holy Spirit that brings the Joy of Jesus into our lives!
+By the Holy Spirit (1) who dwells within us, we can have the joy of Jesus in the midst of trials.
+Again, the third person of the trinity, God the Holy Spirit, brings the Joy of Jesus into our lives!

 And you became imitators of us and of the Lord, when you received the message with joy that comes from the Holy Spirit, despite great affliction.
 (1 Thessalonians 1:6 NET)

 And the disciples were filled with joy and with the Holy Spirit.
 (Acts 13:52)